 After accumulating evidence and seeking medical attention following your accident, you should contact an attorney to help you decide if you have a viable personal injury case.
 The attorneys at Miller Trial Law will work extensively to strengthen their client’s case for compensation.
 Some things that our attorneys do to ensure a maximized recovery are working with the nation’s best medical experts, questioning witnesses, and even investigating the scene of the accident.

-Timing is very important when filing a claim.
+Timing is very important when filing a claim, as there is a statute of limitations: a time period that you need to bring your claim within, or it may be forever lost.
 Depending on the injury and the state, the statute of limitations can vary dramatically.
-To ensure that you are still within the statute of limitations, you should contact an attorney.
+To ensure that you are still within the statute of limitations, you should immediately contact an attorney.

 What can you recover for in a personal injury lawsuit?

 The types of injuries one sustains can affect how much compensation they are awarded.
-Depending on the situation, you may be able to recover for medical bills, lost future wages, pain and suffering, and even funeral expenses.
+Depending on the situation, your recovery could include past and future medical bills, lost wages in the past and future, pain and suffering in the past and future, among other losses.

 If you have been injured due to another person’s negligence, Miller Trial Law can get you the recovery that you deserve.
 Please call us today at (305) 697-8312.
 We look forward to serving you!